neilbalch/RPi-Computer-Power/README.md

 > NOTE: The code makes refrences to a certain `keys.json` in the root of the server.
 For each deployment, you will need to specify a keys.json, containing a private key and a password hash for the server. _More info on this in the Initial Server Setup_ section of this readme.

+The setup guide in this document demonstrates how to generate a self-signed certificate, which will not satisfy the requirement to have a certificate signed by a certificate authority for any browser to mark the connection as secure without some.

 ## Repo organisation

 * [repo]                - Node server